VSevagen/grimoirelab-tutorial/docs/dashboards/index.md

 # Dashboards

-The GrimoireLab dashboards is where you can evaluate the health of your community based on the visualizations provided.
-You can also create your own visualization and add it to your dashboards to monitor an aspect of your community.
-You can also have multiple dashboards to evaluate different aspect of your project.
+A dashboard is used to monitor, evaluate and analyze the state of one or more aspects of your project or community.
+GrimoireLab allows you to have as many dashboards as needed and offers an easy way to navigate through them.

-In this section, we are using the GrimoireLab dashboards to give a brief overview of what functionalities the latter offers.
+In this section, we'll be talking about how to use the dashboards and interact with the features available.

 ### GrimoireLab Dashboards